Effective April 1, 2022, Empower officially acquired the full-service retirement business of Prudential.

 You’re in right away.
 You are immediately eligible to participate in the Plan upon your date of hire if you work for a participating employer.

 You can put your own money in the Plan.
 Your before-tax contributions are made easy with payroll deductions and are typically based on a percentage of your weekly pay.
 You may contribute up to the maximum amount allowed by the IRS.

 If you will be age 50 or older during the calendar year, you can make additional, before-tax “catch-up” contributions above the maximum amount allowed by the IRS, subject to a separate annual limit.
-Contact Prudential Retirement Services at (877) JIB-401K to learn more about these annual limits.
+Contact Empower at (877) JIB-401K to learn more about these annual limits.